peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-The sum of the two objects.
+The sum of the two numbers, that is, an arbitrary-precision binary floating-point number plus another arbitrary-precision binary floating-point number.

 <b>Exceptions:</b>